 - Employee number (unique identifier)

-All personal information is handled according to the Privacy Act 1988 (Cwlth).
-Please refer to the ANRDR Privacy Statement for further information on the collection, storage and use of personal information.
+All personal information is handled in accordance with the Privacy Act 1988 (Cwlth).
+Please refer to the ANRDR Privacy Statement for further information on the storage and use of personal information.

-The ANRDR is used to maintain a registered worker’s cumulative dose history from data provided by their employer(s).
-It ensures that the dose history remains retrievable, regardless of whether a worker changes employment, moves to a different jurisdiction, or if an employer ceases to exist.
+The ANRDR is used to maintain a registered worker’s cumulative dose history from data disclosed by their employer(s).
+It ensures that their dose history remains retrievable, regardless of whether a worker changes employers, moves to a different jurisdiction, or if an employer ceases to exist.

-The data collected is used to produce industry trends and comparisons across different work practices.
+The data maintained in the Register is used to produce industry trends and comparisons across different work practices.
 This information will assist in developing better work practices to improve radiation safety for occupationally exposed workers in Australia.
 The published data will not identify or reveal personal information about individuals or details about employers who are registered with the ANRDR.

-The ANRDR allows workers to check and monitor their own dose history to track their personal doses received through the course of their employment.
-Workers whose dose records are collected and stored in the ANRDR benefit from having their radiological dose records maintained and retrievable over the long-term.
+The ANRDR allows workers to track their personal doses received through the course of their employment.
+Workers whose dose records are stored and maintained in the ANRDR benefit from having their radiological dose records retrievable over the long-term.

 Furthermore, the information contained in the ANRDR will help strengthen radiation safety practices for occupationally exposed workers in Australia.

 Dose history reports can be requested by completing a dose history request form provided on the ARPANSA website.